medipedia/eosiomedipediatoken/README.md

 # Medipedia Token
 ## Symbol : MEP

-## Steps to deploy and use the deployed token
+## Steps to deploy smart contract and use the deployed token in EOS Blockchain

 ### Create Keys
 Private key: "YOUR-PRIVATE-KEY"